-When you are running a split test between multiple variants (we'll just say two in this case; A and B) you will need to assign a weight to each.
+When you run a split test between multiple variants (we'll say two in this case; A and B), you will need to assign a weight to each.
 This weight is the percentage of your overall traffic that you'd like to see either A or B.

 Something to note is that some imbalances may occur while the traffic to a page is still low.
 So, as in flipping a coin, you may get heads 5 times in a row.

 The confidence rating displayed in the A/B Test Center indicates whether or not your challenger variant has achieved statistically significant results.
 For those of you who are interested, this is a Chi Square test for significance.
-Most times, a confidence rating of 95% or better is sufficient to make a decision to either promote the variant to champion if it has the highest conversion rate, or to discard it if it's conversion rate is less than your current champion.
+A confidence rating of 95% or better is enough information to decide either 1) promote the variant to champion if it has the highest conversion rate, or 2) discard it if its conversion rate is less than your current champion.

 Another way to think of the confidence rating is that it indicates how often, if you repeated the same experiment, you could expect to get differing results.
-If you achieve a 90% confidence rating, there's a 1 in 10 chance that if you ran the same test again, you might get different results.
-With 95% confidence your chances are 1 in 20, and with 99% confidence they're 1 in 100.
+If you achieve a 90% confidence rating, there's a 1 in 10 chance that you might get different results if you ran the same test again.
+With 95% confidence, your chances are 1 in 20, and with 99% confidence, they're 1 in 100.

 To make sense of all this, think of your testing activities as managing an investment portfolio.
 Let's say you ran ten tests, and the average conversion rate lift of those ten tests was 50%.
 So, that might be taking a 10% conversion rate to 15%.
 If all of those 10 tests achieved about 90% significance, you could reasonably expect that in 1 of those 10 tests, you didn't actually find the best performing page.
 Now, if you're getting 50% returns on your testing investment, you have a hefty margin to absorb the possibility of being wrong that 1 time out of 10.
 However, let's say you were only getting a 5% average lift.
 In that case, being wrong 1 out of 10 times would almost wipe out your overall portfolio returns.

-Unique Visitors: number of new visitors that comes to your landing page gets counted once, regardless of how many times they go back to your landing page.
+Unique Visitors: number of new visitors that arrive to your landing page gets counted once, regardless of how many times they go back to your landing page.

 Views: number of times all visitors come to your landing page.